zero64801/koboldcpp-rocm/README.md

 ## Docker
 - The official docker can be found at https://hub.docker.com/r/koboldai/koboldcpp
 - If you're building your own docker, remember to set CUDA_DOCKER_ARCH or enable LLAMA_PORTABLE

-## MacOS
-- You will need to clone the repo and compile from source code, see Compiling for MacOS below.

 ## Obtaining a GGUF model
 - KoboldCpp uses GGUF models.
 They are not included here, but you can download GGUF files from other places such as [TheBloke's Huggingface](https://huggingface.co/TheBloke).
 Search for "GGUF" on huggingface.co for plenty of compatible models in the `.gguf` format.